Irregular bleeding / periods / menstrual irregularity

 • Very light or missed periods not related to pregnancy

-If you are experiencing any of these symptoms, it is important to speak with a healthcare provider to determine the underlying cause and appropriate treatment.
+If you are experiencing any of these symptoms you should speak with a healthcare provider to determine the underlying cause and treatment.

-Early investigation often means simpler treatment — and peace of mind.
+Early investigation means simpler treatment — and peace of mind.

 Your assessment may include: